gluster/glusterdocs/Administrator Guide/Managing Volumes.md

 Fixing the layout is necessary because the layout structure is static for a given directory.
 In a scenario where new bricks have been added to the existing volume, newly created files in existing directories will still be distributed only among the old bricks.
-The
-`# gluster volume rebalance fix-layout start `command will fix the layout information so that the files can also go to newly added nodes.
+The command `gluster volume rebalance fix-layout  start` will fix the layout information so that the files can also go to newly added nodes.
 When this command is issued, all the file stat information which is already cached will get revalidated.